webrecorder/replayweb.page/docs/loading.md

 Using the `Choose File...` button, you can pick any local archive file to load for replay.
 The click `Load` to load the file.

-The archive is laoded in the browser directly and *not* uploaded anywhere -- it never leaves your computer!
+The archive is loaded in the browser directly and *not* uploaded anywhere -- it never leaves your computer!

 The archive will be identified by a `file://` URL and is not accessible outside your browser.
 As expected, this URL is not shareable.